-Any member of the public may, without payment of a fee, inspect, during normal office hours, within a period of at least 2 working days before every meeting, all agendas and associated reports circulated to members of the community board and relating to that meeting.
+Any member of the public may, without payment of a fee, inspect, during normal office hours and within a period of at least 2 working days before a meeting, all agendas and associated reports circulated to members of the local authority and local and community boards relating to that meeting.
 The agenda:

-- (a) must be available for inspection at the public offices of the local authority (including service delivery centres), at public libraries under the authority's control and on the council's website, and: - (b) must be accompanied by either: - i. the associated reports; or - ii. a notice specifying the places at which the associated reports may be inspected.
+- (a) must be available for inspection at the public offices of the local authority (including service centres), at public libraries under the authority's control and on the council's website, and: - (b) must be accompanied by either: - i. the associated reports; or - ii. a notice specifying the places at which the associated reports may be inspected.

 s.
-46A (1), LGOIMA
+46A (1), LGOIMA.